seanmayer/algo-trading-broker-testing/README.md

-# OANDA Algo Trading Basics
+# OANDA Algorithmic Trading Basics

-A comprehensive proof-of-concept for algorithmic trading with OANDA and Interactive Brokers APIs.
+A proof-of-concept for algorithmic trading with OANDA and Interactive Brokers APIs.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites
 - Python 3.8 or higher